 (1) Startup O&M cost values used for Real Time Mitigation are based on either Generic or approved O&M costs from a cold start position in Quick Start mode.

-(2) Startup Fuel costs are determined by using 90% of the approved startup fuel (MMBtu) for a cold start, times the sum of the average fuel price for the first 15 days of the previous month and the fuel adder.
+(2) Startup Fuel costs are determined by using 90% of the approved startup fuel (MMBtu) for a cold start, times the sum of the average fuel price for the first 15 days of the previous month and the Fuel Adder.

 (3) Startup Cost will equal the sum of the Startup O&M cost plus the Startup Fuel Cost.